Call4Cloud | MMP-C | Autopilot | Device Preparation

 Example 2:

-This is a quote I got from someone that he received from the Intune Product Team after reading my blogs about the missing Intune Device Certificate.
+This is a quote from someone he received from the Intune Product Team after reading my blogs about the missing Intune Device Certificate.

 “In the meantime, we have marked the devices that you have indicated are not checking in with a temporary workaround which will allow them to check in and once again calculate compliance correctly”